lapwinglabs/rube/Readme.md

 ### Cons:

 - Joi has way more features
-- Joi has reference support
+- Joi has reference support (seeking PRs for Rube)
-- Joi supports arrays
+- Joi supports arrays (seeking PRs for Rube)
 - Joi has more tests

 ## API (old, needs to be updated)